BrunoTapiaGarcia/Unsupervised-Project-with-NASA/README.md

 Final Model Selection:
 Selected the best-performing YOLO model based on precision, recall, and overall accuracy.
 Used this model for final predictions and analysis of the hurricane’s impact.

+**My contributions:**

+Image Labeling: Labeled over 25 pre- and post-event images to prepare them for modeling.
+Analysis and Code: Assisted in developing and documenting the analysis, ensuring clear and concise explanations of the steps taken.
+Model Development: Contributed to building a Yolo model using 50 epochs to detect objects in the satellite images.

 <a href="A1_Team2_Chuys_Latino_Group.ipynb">Download the Jupyter file</a>